MauroGentile/MauroGentile.github.io/_posts/2018-1-10-First_blog.md

 ## Objective 3: reaching potential contributors to the organization
 We looked at the census data and picked up zip codes of the wealthiest areas in NYC and tech companies.
-We than choose a few for fundraising objective containining, among others the following:
+We than choose a few for fundraising objective containing, among others the following:

 *	86th St.
 *	Franklin St.